mbrav/design_patterns_python/README.md

 ### 1. Creational Design Patterns

-As the name suggests, it provides the object or classes creation mechanism that enhance the flexibilities and reusability of the existing code.
-They reduce the dependency and controlling how the use interaction with our class so we wouldn't deal with the complex construction.
-Below are the various design pattern of creational design pattern.
+As the name suggests, creation design patters provide objects or a creation mechanism that enhance the flexibilities and reusability of existing code.
+They reduce the dependency and controlling how the user interacts with our class so the user would not have to deal with their construction.
+Below are the various creational design patterns:

 - **Factory Method** ([creational/factory.py](design_patterns/creational/factory.py) - Defines an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 The pattern has creational purpose and applies to classes where deals with relationships through inheritence ie. they are static-fixed at compile time.
 In contrast to *Abstract Factory*, Factory Method contain method to produce only one type of product.